 The election of Class II directors requires a plurality vote of the shares of our Common Stock present virtually or by proxy at the Annual Meeting and entitled to vote thereon to be approved.
-Broker non-votes will have no effect on this proposal.
+"Withhold" votes and broker non-votes will have no effect on this proposal.